 days later.)
 Therefore, a contract might state that parties to

-an escalation agreement should contact the PPI prior to the 10th
+an agreement should contact the PPI prior to the 10th

-of the month following the designated month for escalation in order
+of the month following the designated month for price adjustment in order

 to verify the date that data will be available to enact the price